dmorady1/whisperX/README.md

 >  - Unique speakers added to result (inspiration from #126)
 >  - **Option to detect language per segment, very useful for longer audio with frequent language switches.**
 >  - Changed `setup.py` to `pyproject.toml`
->  - Added VAD min duration on and off parameters to PyAnnote.
-The current implementation splits even on sub>  -second pauses which is rather ineffective sometimes.
->  - Pyannote.audio bumped to 3.3.2
 >
 > **Multi-language audio handling**
 > Greatly improves by adding the argument for language detection every 30 second chunk.
 Run it like this: `whisperx audio.mp3 --detect_language_per_segment`